iesahin/xvc/book/src/how-to/benchmark-versus-dvc.md

 $ xvc-test-helper create-directory-tree --directories 1 --files 10

 $ tree dir-0001
+dir-0001
+├── file-0001.bin
+├── file-0002.bin
+├── file-0003.bin
+├── file-0004.bin
+├── file-0005.bin
+├── file-0006.bin
+├── file-0007.bin
+├── file-0008.bin
+├── file-0009.bin
+└── file-0010.bin

+1 directory, 10 files

 ```

 Let's create 10 DVC stages to depend on these files:

 ```
-$ zsh -cl "for f in dir-0001/* ; do dvc stage add -n {f:r:h} -d ${f} ; done"
+$ zsh -cl "for f in dir-0001/* ; do dvc stage add -n {f:r:h} -d ${f} ; done" ?
+255
+ERROR: command is not specified
+ERROR: command is not specified
+ERROR: command is not specified
+ERROR: command is not specified
+ERROR: command is not specified
+ERROR: command is not specified
+ERROR: command is not specified
+ERROR: command is not specified
+ERROR: command is not specified
+ERROR: command is not specified

 $ dvc stage list
+?
+255
+ERROR: '[CWD]/dvc.yaml' does not exist

 ```